Ebusco

 Ebusco is a Dutch manufacturer of electric buses and accompanying charging infrastructure.

 History

+2010s: Foundation and relocation

 Ebusco was founded in 2012 in Helmond.
-However, the vehicle workshop and the office were located in two different neighbourhoods of the city about 3 kilometres apart.
-Therefore, the company moved to Deurne in September 2018, where the company had acquired a production hall of more than 7,000 m^{2} and sufficient office space.
+The vehicle workshop and the office were located in two different neighbourhoods of the city about 3 kilometres apart.
+In September 2018, Ebusco moved to Deurne, where it had acquired a production hall of more than 7,000 m^{2} and sufficient office space.

+2020s: Euronext and near bankruptcy

 Since 22 October 2021, Ebusco has been listed on the Euronext in Amsterdam.
 The major shareholder is the company's founder, Peter Bijvelds.
-After the IPO in October 2021 he held 35.4% of the shares with ING Group being the next largest shareholder with an equity interest of 21%.
+After the IPO in October 2021, Bijvelds held 35.4% of the shares.
+ING Group was the next largest shareholder with an equity interest of 21%.